 Kylie’s tour guide from Rabaul , Albert Konie is selling her “Little Stone” album in Papua New Guinea and is encouraging everyone to visit Rabaul to help get the economy back on it’s feet again.

-A party of MVM descendants travelled to Rabaul for this year's Anzac Day Service.
+A party of MVM descendants travelled to Rabaul for the 2018 Anzac Day Service.

 More information about the Montevideo Maru can be found at :

 When the war came : New Guinea Islands 1942 : personal stories of those who faced WWII on Australian territory and our greatest maritime disaster - the sinking of Montevideo Maru / compiled by Gayle Thwaites.

 - A social history of those who faced WWII on Australian territory - stories of evacuation, escape, massacres, prisoners of war and our greatest maritime disaster, the tragic sinking of Montevideo Maru.
 Commorating the 75th anniversary of this period in the New Guinea Islands.
 This collection of personal and family stories is about the Australian settlers in New Guinea, civilians and ex-servicemen who had their lives disrupted by war, and of the young soldiers who found themselves defending a tropical township.

 Hell and High Fever - David Selby 1956 This is about the 2/22nd